Our Team

 Amber is currently studying Health & Wellbeing (Mental Health and Addiction).
 She is passionate about supporting others on their journey, and her empathetic, approachable nature makes her a trusted team member.
 Her commitment and dedication to personal growth inspire those around her.
 Amber continually seeks new ways to improve the quality of care she provides, and she values collaboration as a key part of delivering meaningful support.

-• Christie, Support Worker
+• Christie, Recovery Mentor

 Christie, Support Worker